How to Outline a Complete Book Series

 Other examples of book series within larger series might include J.R.R.
 Tolkien's The Lord of the Rings series and The Hobbit, or Brandon Sanderson's works set in the Cosmere universe.

-For example, in Lois Lowry’s Giver quartet the overarching tie between the books is thematic: all societies are controlled by oppressive dystopias.
+For example, in Lois Lowry’s Giver quartet the overarching tie between the books is thematic: all societies are controlled by oppressive dystopian governments.
 And each book features a separate plot with new characters.
-However, Lowry’s “eggs” are when some of the beloved characters reappear in the new books.
-For instance, in "Gathering Blue," there is a character named Matty who reappears as a significant character in the subsequent book, "Messenger."
+Lowry’s “eggs” are when some of the beloved characters from previous books reappear in the subsequent books.
+For instance, Gathering Blue has a character named Matty who reappears as a significant character in the subsequent book Messenger.
 This connection creates a sense of continuity within the series by linking characters and events from one book to another.

 To plot each book, dive deeper into each aspect of your world you’d like to explore.
 Make sure each book sticks to the “rules” you’ve created for your series at large.
-Consider:

 • What small elements, if any, do I want to plant as Easter eggs in my series?